 - The SCHOOL shall reimburse the COMMISSION for costs associated with the use of the classroom assessment tool required by the COMMISSION to report on children's development/progress.
-This obligation shall survive termination or expiration of this MOA; - (6) Remaining Funds.
+This obligation shall survive termination or expiration of this ADDENDUM; - (6) Remaining Funds.
 All funds allocated to the SCHOOL pursuant to Act 210, SLH 2021 per new section identified as HRS § 302D-39, for the purposes of the State Public Charter School Early Learning Program, that are unencumbered by June 30 of each school year shall be returned to the COMMISSION.
-This obligation shall survive termination or expiration of this MOA;
+This obligation shall survive termination or expiration of this ADDENDUM;

-- (7) Budget and Expenditure Reports.
-NĀWAHĪ shall submit a budget breakdown of the total funding provided to the COMMISSION for the purposes of implementing the State Public Charter School Early Learning Program in the charter schools within 30 days of the start of the school year.
-NĀWAHĪ shall submit an expenditure report for each classroom at the close of each month.
-These obligations shall survive termination or expiration of this MOA.
-The COMMISSION may work with NĀWAHĪ to evaluate services provided and make any improvements to implementation of the State Public Charter School Early Learning Program in the charter schools based on these reports (Act 210, Section 4, SLH 2021 per new section identified as HRS § 302D-39); and - (8) Termination of School Participation in Program.
-In the event that NĀWAHĪ is not able to comply and fulfill the responsibilities and requirements of its contract or any renewal term with the COMMISSION relevant to its participation in the State Public Charter School Early Learning Program, or if NĀWAHĪ decides to terminate this contract or any renewal term, NĀWAHĪ shall inform the COMMISSION.
-Upon termination of the contract, NĀWAHĪ shall collect and return to the COMMISSION any unspent funds allocated to the SCHOOL, and any items purchased using State Public Charter School Early Learning Program funds shall be returned to the COMMISSION.
+- breakdown of its portion of the total funding provided by the COMMISSION for the purposes of implementing the State Public Charter School Early Learning Program in the charter schools on a quarterly basis, with the due dates as determined by the COMMISSION.
+The COMMISSION may work with NĀWAHĪ to evaluate services provided and make any improvements to the implementation of the State Public Charter School Early Learning Program in the charter schools based on these reports (Act 210, Section 4, SLH 2021 per new section identified as HRS § 302D-39); and - (8) Termination of School Participation in Program.
+In the event that NAWAHĪ is not able to comply and fulfill the responsibilities and requirements of its contract or any renewal term with the COMMISSION relevant to its participation in the State Public Charter School Early Learning Program, the COMMISSION shall issue a notice of noncompliance and take action in accordance with the provisions of this Addendum and any applicable law. - (9) If NĀWAHĪ decides to terminate this contract or any renewal term, NĀWAHĪ shall inform the COMMISSION.
+Upon termination of the contract, the COMMISSION shall confirm NĀWAHĪ'S decision in writing, and coordinate plans with the school to remove all equipment and supplies.